gitrey/pr-review-agent/README.md

 ### Step 1: Create the Agent

-Register your agent in Vertex AI.
+Register your agent in Agent Platform.
 This configures the agent's identity ("You are a principal software engineer") and grants it the remote `code_execution` environment capability: